Written by Nellie Griffin

 • Improve the accuracy of their treatment plans.

-• Harvest data that can be used to customize treatment.
+• Harvest data that can be used to personalize treatment.

 • Remotely monitor patient progress.